TandoorRecipes/recipes/docs/install/docker.md

 !!!info
     Always wait at least 2-3 minutes after the very first start, since migrations will take some time!

+!!!warning
+    If you want to use Tandoor on a Raspberry Pi running a 32-bit operating system you will need to use the following docker image tags: `latest-raspi`, `beta-raspi` and the versioned `<x.y.z>-raspi` We strongly recommend using the new 64-bit Raspian image as the 32-bit version is not tested.

 If you're having issues with installing Tandoor on your Raspberry Pi or similar device, follow these instructions: